Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Conclusion

 \section{Conclusion}

-This paper demonstrated the ability of ChatGPT to generate unconditioned short disinformation at scale, including false claims about events unknown to the model.
-We showed that this content cannot be reliably identified as AI-generated by humans, and that the performance of AI text detectors can be strongly influenced by the type of content.
+This paper demonstrated the ability of ChatGPT to generate disinformation claims without providing human-authored seed narratives, including about events unknown to the model.
+We showed that this content cannot be reliably identified as AI-generated by humans or computational methods, that our findings hold for both general disinformation on a topic and disinformation regarding specific events, and that the model behaves differently in these two scenarios.

-Our finding that ChatGPT is able to create disinformation posts from scratch has wider implications for LLM generated disinformation, as previous work had only shown effective generation of complete disinformation articles from a human-authored false claim.
+Our finding that ChatGPT is able to create disinformation content from scratch has wider implications for LLM generated disinformation, as previous work had only shown effective generation of complete disinformation articles from a human-authored false claim.
+It should be noted that as the capability and behaviour of ChatGPT changes over time \citep{chen2023chatgpts}, so will its utility for disinformation, although it has been suggested that ChatGPT was \emph{safer} when we generated our claims than subsequent versions \citep{Vykopal-DisinformationCapabilitiesModels-2023c}.

-In practical terms, this means not only can ChatGPT be used by malicious actors to propagate vast amounts of AI-generated disinformation to drown out reliable information on social media platforms, but that it is unlikely that the public will be able to identify the posts of such disinformation bots as AI-generated due to their fluency.
+Although our generation was limited by the number of human-authored claims found, this would not apply to a bad actor.
+In practical terms, this means not only can ChatGPT be used by malicious actors to propagate AI-generated disinformation and drown out reliable information on social media platforms, but that it is unlikely that the public will be able to identify the posts of such disinformation bots as AI-generated due to their fluency.

-Finally, our findings reinforce the need for transparency in commercial AI detection products such as ZeroGPT.
-It is likely that its poor performance can be partially attributed to text length, but without proper access to the model it is difficult to validate its performance in a range of scenarios.
+Finally, our findings reinforce the need for transparency in commercial AI-based disinformation detection products such as ZeroGPT.
+It is likely its poor performance was due to text length, but this is difficult to validate given its closed source nature.